yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 TYK_PLUGINS: python
 ```

-After app restarted, the logs should be showing something similar to this:
+After re-starting the Gateway, the logs should be showing something similar to this:
 ```
 2018-05-18T13:13:50.272511+00:00 app[web.1]: Tyk will be using python plugins 2018-05-18T13:13:50.311510+00:00 app[web.1]: time="May 18 13:13:50" level=info msg="Setting PYTHONPATH to 'coprocess/python:middleware/python:event_handlers:coprocess/python/proto'"